-When I think of the word Agile for an organization, in simplest terms, I think of being able to move quickly.
+When I think of the word Agile for an organization, in simplest terms, I think of being able to move quickly and learn quickly.
 In terms of software, how quickly are they able to pivot and how often are they able to ship working software?
 The Agile Manifesto and Principles of Agile are what being agile are all about.
 Agile is a way of being.
 It is a mindset.

 When I think of the word Scrum, I think of a lightweight process framework that is clearly defined by ceremonies and roles in the Scrum Guide.
 I have yet to see an organization truly implement Scrum.
 The biggest area I see that is not implemented according to the Scrum Guide, is the following about the development team:

 They are self-organizing.
 No one (not even the Scrum Master) tells the Development Team how to turn Product Backlog into Increments of potentially releasable functionality;

 Development Teams are cross-functional, with all the skills as a team necessary to create a product Increment;

 Scrum recognizes no titles for Development Team members, regardless of the work being performed by the person;